-- 1. A common building lobby shall directly accessed from the forecourt. - 2.
-At least one building entry shall be accessible from the forecourt. - 3.
-All building edges surrounding the forecourt shall have a minimum of one (1) bay of windows.
+1. A common building lobby shall be directly accessed from the forecourt.

+2. At least one building entry shall be accessible from the forecourt.

+3. All building edges surrounding the forecourt shall have a minimum of one (1) bay of windows.

-- 1. Each forecourt shall not be wider than twenty-five feet (25'-0") - 2.
-A forecourt shall be a maximum of forty feet (40'-0") deep, and a minimum of twenty feet (20'-0") deep. - 3.
-A forecourt with a minimum thirty feet (30'-0") to a maximum forty-foot (40'-0") deep forecourt shall have a related building height of four (4) stories.
+1. Each forecourt shall not be wider than twenty-five feet (25'-0")

+2. A forecourt shall be a maximum of twenty feet (20'-0") deep.

+3. A forecourt between twenty-feet (25'-0") and a maximum thirty-feet (30'-0") deep shall have a related building height of four (4) stories.

-- 1. Forecourts shall be landscaped and/or hardscaped. - 2.
-Landscaping shall be native or adaptive landscaping as defined in the City of Carlsbad Landscaping Manual.
+1. Forecourts shall be landscaped and/or hardscaped.

+2. Landscaping shall be native or adaptive landscaping as defined in the City of Carlsbad Landscaping Manual.